Yoctol/bottender/docs/the-basics-actions.md

 }
 ```

-However, we can access the second argument - `props` to define actions with flexibility in mind:
+However, you can access the second argument - `props` to define actions with flexibility in mind:

 ```js
 async function SayHi(context, props) {